revdotcom/nvidia-kaldi/NVREADME.md

 ```

 Examples provided by Johns Hopkins can be found in /workspace/examples.
-These examples are untested and are not guarenteeded to work.
+These examples are untested and are not guaranteed to work.

 We have also provided a LibriSpeech example that has been tested and tuned
-on the DGX1V platform.
+on the DGX-1V platform.

 ## LibriSpeech Example

-An example has been provided and can be found here:
+A LibriSpeech example has been provided and can be found here:
     nvidia-examples/librispeech/

-To run the example you will first have to prepare the model
+To run the example, you will first have to prepare the model.
+This script downloads and pre-processes the LibriSpeech model and example recordings.

 ```
 cd /workspace/nvidia-examples/librispeech/